 Because heat-related deaths are preventable, people need to be aware of who is at greatest risk and what actions can be taken to prevent a heat-related illness or death.
-The elderly, the very young, and those with mental illness and chronic diseases are all at highest risk.
+The elderly, the very young, and those with mental illness and chronic diseases are all at the highest risk.
 However, even young and healthy individuals can succumb to heat if they participate in strenuous physical activities during hot weather.
-Your risk to heat related illnesses can be reduced by staying hydrated and being in an air conditioned environment.
+Your risk of heat-related illnesses can be reduced by staying hydrated and being in an air-conditioned environment.
 If a home is not air-conditioned, spend time in public facilities that are air-conditioned.

 What Is Extreme Heat?

 Conditions of extreme heat are defined as summertime temperatures that are substantially hotter and/or more humid than average for location at that time of year.
-Humid or muggy conditions, which add to the discomfort of high temperatures, occur when a “dome” of high atmospheric pressure traps hazy, damp air near the ground.
+High humidity or muggy conditions, which add to the discomfort of high temperatures, occur when a “dome” of high atmospheric pressure traps hazy, damp air near the ground.
 Extremely dry and hot conditions can provoke dust storms and low visibility.
 Droughts occur when a long period passes without substantial rainfall.
-A heat wave combined with a drought is a very dangerous situation.
+A heatwave combined with a drought is a very dangerous situation.

 During Hot Weather

 To protect your health when temperatures are extremely high, remember to keep cool and use common sense.
 The following tips are important: